strongbox/strongbox-docs/docs/developer-guide/writing-web-integration-tests.md

-# Writing Web Integration Test
+# Writing Web Integration Tests

+This article illustrates how to use our web integration test infrastructure and develop tests for it.

 ## Introduction